hestonhoffman/PFCExperiment/build-environment.md

 title: "Docker build environments"
 ---

-The below information represents the Pipelines for Applications Docker build environments when doing builds using the `distelli-manifest.yml` file with Pipelines build servers.
+The below information represents the Pipelines for Containers Docker build environments when doing builds using the `distelli-manifest.yml` file with Pipelines build servers.

 <h3><a name="distelli-build-docker-specs"></a>Docker build image specs</h3>

-The below table shows what version of tools are available in which Pipelines for Applications Docker build image.
+The below table shows what version of tools are available in which Pipelines for Containers Docker build image.

 <table width="100%" cellpadding="4" cellspacing="0">
 	<col width="93*">